Ans155/HospitalityHub/README.md

      - Filter by room number and room type.
      - Filter by start time and end time.

+## Email Confirmation Feature

+We've added an exciting new feature to enhance user experience—the Email Confirmation feature.
+Now, users will receive email confirmations for successful room bookings, providing them with a detailed record of their reservation.

+### How It Works

+When a user successfully books a room, a confirmation email is automatically sent to the provided email address.
+The email contains important details such as the reservation dates, room preferences, and any other relevant information.

 # Installation
 Clone the repository: